dylankirby/dylankirby.github.io/about.md

 ### Contact me

-Passionate about mentorship and sponsorship, feel free to email me if you want to chat
+Passionate about mentorship and sponsorship? feel free to email me if you want to chat

 [dylankirbydev@outlook.com](mailto:dylankirbydev@outlook.com)